-Without a doubt Rio de Janeiro is the most photogenic, dramatic, beautiful city I have ever
+Without a doubt Rio de Janeiro is one of the most photogenic, dramatic and beautiful cities I have ever

 visited, the views of the city itself are one of its biggest draws.
 It used to be the capital of

 Brazil until the purpose-built Brasilia showed up in the 60s, and it is the second largest city with

 something between seven and twelve million inhabitants, depending on when you stop counting.

 Rio is also one of the most dangerous cities I have visited, based on chances of being mugged or worse.

 We took plenty of precautions and managed to stay out of trouble, staying in the safest part of

 the city, Ipanema, and keeping off the beaches at night.
 We never saw any signs of trouble or felt